-I’ve seen much discussion recently about sharpening methods for web, so I thought I’d throw in my two cents.
+I’ve seen much discussion about sharpening methods for web, so I thought I’d throw in my two cents.
 As always, my intention is to help you understand the process, not just follow steps by rote, or rely on actions.

 I must say my web sharpening method (and taste) have evolved a bit over the last few years, but I’m happy with where I’m at now.